Documentation

 Core Components

 The CSV Schema validation framework consists of four essential core components that work together to provide comprehensive data validation.
+CSV Workbench supports two schema standards: CSV Workbench Schema and Frictionless Table Schema — the format is auto-detected when you add a schema file.

 CSV Data File